dliedke/LikeAllStrava/README.md

 LikeAllStrava followpeople https://www.strava.com/athletes/9954999/follows?type=following

-Remember that if you abuse of this application use you will be temporary blocked from giving kudos in the Strava platform.
+Remember that if you use too much this application you will be temporary blocked from giving kudos in the Strava platform.